 Producer Lin caught Ray’s smile so he spoke up again.
 “But your idea isn’t up to it, Ray.”

 “How about giving Jacky and Sonia some more time to think up of a program for the upcoming quarter?”
 Sam said, taking over the dissolving heat task since Producer Lin already lost his cool with Ray.
-“I mean wouldn’t it make sense that listeners are actually looking forward to hear them together than just some special program we put out?”
+“I mean wouldn’t it make sense that listeners are actually looking forward to hearing them together than just some special program we put out?”